soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_harmonisation.md

 ## Integrations & Interfaces

-Read and write access to the PostGres database.
+Read and write access to the PostgreSQL database.

 ## Key Architectural Decisions